A quota refugee is a person

 - who cannot stay in the country to which he or she has fled; and

 - whom the United Nations refugee agency UNHCR has determined to be a refugee.

 In Finland, when the Parliament approves the Budget for each year, it also decides how many quota refugees Finland commits to receiving.
 During the years 2001–2019, Finland has received 750 quota refugees per year.
-In 2020, the number is 850, and according to a government proposal the number will increase to 1,050 in 2021.
+In 2020, the number was 850, and in 2021 it will be 1,050.

 Emergency or urgent cases